Azure/AZNFS-mount/README.md

 nfs client traffic to the 2049 port where NFS server is listening on.

 User has to install AZNFS package and mount the NFSv4 shares using `-t aznfs` flag.
 During the mounting process, user can decide if they want to mount shares with TLS encryption or without it using `notls` option.
+For a given endpoint, all the mounts should either use TLS encryption or clear-text using `notls` option as they share the same connection.

 The AZNFS package runs a background job called **aznfswatchdog**.
 It ensures that stunnel processes are running for each storage account and cleanup after all shares from the storage account are unmounted.
 If for some reason a stunnel process is terminated unexpectedly,